Skip to content

 Ty Thac Co Listed by thegentlemen Ransomware Group

 On June 18, 2026, Vietnamese footwear manufacturer Ty Thac Co., Ltd. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which also operates as Yih Shuo Footwear, had internal files exfiltrated during a ransomware attack.
+The company, which also operates as Yih Shuo Footwear, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals whose personal information may be contained in those files remains unknown, anyone whose data passed through the company’s systems — employees, suppliers, customers, or business partners — could be affected.

 Public reporting indicates that Ty Thac Co., based in Dong Thap Province, Vietnam, was listed on the thegentlemen leak portal.
 The company specializes in large-scale production and global export of shoes and related components from its facility in Thap Muoi District.
 Available reporting describes the incident as a ransomware attack in which internal files were successfully exfiltrated.
 No confirmed total of exposed records has been published, and the precise data types remain unclear beyond the broad category of internal files.